pedrotgn/pyactor/docs/tutorial.rst

 actors.
 To create a host, use the function :func:`~.create_host` which returns a proxy (:class:`~.proxy.Proxy`) to the instance of a :class:`~.Host`.
-You should never work with the instance itself, but always with proxies to maintain the actor model.
+You should never work with the instance itself, but always with proxies to send messages to actors.
-When you have the proxy, use it to spawn actors by giving the class type of the actor to create and one string that will identify it among the host.
+When you have the proxy, use it to spawn actors by giving the class type of the actor to create and one string that will identify it in the host.
 The :meth:`~.context.Host.spawn` method will return the proxy that manages that actor.
 See example::

     h = create_host()
     actor1 = h.spawn('id1', MyClass)

-The class of an actor must have defined its methods in the _tell and _ask lists so they can be called through the proxy.
-In the _tell list will be named those methods meant to be asynchronous and in the _ask list, the synchronous ones.
+The class of an actor must have defined its methods in the _tell and _ask sets so they can be called through the proxy.
+In the _tell set will be named those methods meant to be asynchronous and in the _ask set, the synchronous ones.
 In this example we have a class MyClass with a sync method *ask_me()* and an async method *tell_me()*::

     class MyClass:
-        _tell =['tell_me']
+        _tell = {'tell_me'}
-        _ask = ['ask_me']
+        _ask = {'ask_me'}
-        def tell_me(self,msg):
+        def tell_me(self, msg):
-            print msg
+            print(msg)
         def ask_me(self):
-            return 'hello back'
+            return "hello back"

 As you can see, the async method receives a message and simply prints it while the sync method returns a result.
 More detailed examples can be found in the